 Flood control WP-6 is included in the Papillion Creek Watershed Partnership's Watershed Management Plan to provide flood control, prevent streambank erosion, provide aquatic habitat, and increase access to natural resources for recreation.
-Design began in FY 2016, with construction expected to be complete in 2020.
+Design began in FY 2016, construction is currently underway and is expected to be complete in 2020.